ace-ecosystem/cbinterface2/README.md

 ## Carbon Black Environment Selection

-You can also specify the environment you want to work with via the following arugment:
+You can also specify the environment you want to work with via the following argument:

     cbinterface -e response:default

-Additionally, you can also save your default environment persistence:
+Additionally, you can save your default environment persistence:

     cbinterface --set-default-enviroment psc:default